Country Vet Premium Dog Food earns the Advisor’s second-lowest tier rating of 2.5 stars.

 Near-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Country Vet Premium dog food is a grain-based kibble using a moderate amount of poultry by-product meal as its main source of animal protein, thus earning the brand 2.5 stars.
+Country Vet Premium Dog Food is a plant-based kibble using a moderate amount of poultry by-product meal as its main source of animal protein, thus earning the brand 2.5 stars.

 Those looking for a better kibble from the same company may wish to visit our review of Country Vet Dog Fuel.